History of Taiwan: Ming dynasty

 Chen Di visited Taiwan in 1603 on an expedition against the Wokou pirates led by Ming general Shen Yourong.
 The pirates were defeated and they met a native chieftain who presented them with gifts.
 Chen recorded these events in an account of Taiwan known as Dongfanji (An Account of the Eastern Barbarians) and described the natives of Taiwan and their lifestyle.
 Chen Di's book also indicates a substantial number of Chinese settlers who were living together with the indigenous people on Taiwan.
 Later, General Shen returned again and commanded a force to Keelung, driving off a Tokugawa shogunate expedition to seize the island.

 When a Portuguese ship sailed past southwestern Taiwan in 1596, several of its crew members who had been shipwrecked there in 1582 noticed that the land had become cultivated, presumably by settlers from Fujian.
 When the Dutch arrived in 1623, they found about 1,500 Chinese visitors and residents.
 A small minority brought Chinese plants with them and grew crops such as apples, oranges, bananas, watermelons.
 Some estimates of the Chinese population put it at 2,000 over two villages, one of which would become Tainan.
 There was also a significant population of Chinese living in an aboriginal village where the villagers spoke a creole language incorporating many Chinese words.
+Another estimate by James W. Davidson puts the Chinese population on Taiwan prior to the Dutch arrival in 1624 at 25,000.